Jake Gardiner: Toronto Maple Leafs

+Gardiner played the entirety of the 2013–14 season in the NHL for the first time in his career.
+He began the season with three points through 15 games while playing alongside Paul Ranger.
+After sitting as a healthy scratch for a week in January, Gardiner was promoted to the Leafs top power-play unit.
+He was also paired with fellow young defenceman Morgan Rielly.
+They played 10 games together before head coach Randy Carlyle reunited Gardiner with Franson.
+Gardiner finished the season with a career-high 31 points through 80 games, including 11 goals on the power-play.
+After the Maple Leafs failed to make a playoff run, Gardiner was selected to represent Team USA at the 2014 IIHF World Championship.
+As a restricted free agent, Gardiner signed a five-year, $20.25 million contract extension with the Maple Leafs on July 29, 2014.

+Gardiner and the Leafs struggled in the 2014–15 season, and Gardiner managed only 4 goals and 24 points in 79 games.

 For the 2015–16 season, the Leafs hired a new head coach, Mike Babcock, and cleared out Dion Phaneuf by the trade deadline.
 Gardiner had 7 goals and 31 points, second to Morgan Rielly among Leafs' defenders, taking a step forward under a new coach, even though the team lost the scoring presence of Phil Kessel.

 In 2016–17, the Leafs became a winning team once again, an especially high scoring one with the addition of scoring phenoms Auston Matthews, William Nylander, and Mitch Marner, among others.
 Gardiner posted a career high of 43 points, and was a +24, leading all Leafs' defenders in both categories.

 During the 2017–18 season, Gardiner recorded his 50th point of the season on April 2, 2018, in a game against the Buffalo Sabres.
 With his 50th point, and fellow defenceman Morgan Rielly already having 51 points, they became the first two Leafs defensemen with at least 50 points in a season since Tomáš Kaberle and Bryan McCabe did it in 2006–07.
 Both Gardiner and Rielly ended the regular season with a career high 52 points to help the Leafs to their second consecutive playoff showing, in which they would lose to the Boston Bruins in seven games in the first round.

 The following season, Gardiner played in his 500th career NHL game on October 27, 2018, against the Winnipeg Jets.
 In the game, he scored the tying goal in the third period to help the Leafs defeat the Jets 3–2.